typedb/typedb-docs/07-workbase/03-investigating.md

 ### Visualise Neighbours
 To visualise neighbours of a node, we first need to select the node by clicking on it and then _double click_ on the node.
 It's important to note that, the neighbours of a concept vary based on its type.

-Neighbours of an entity concept are the **relationships** in which the entity plays a role in.
+Neighbours of an entity concept are the **relations** in which the entity plays a role in.

 Neighbours of an attribute concept are the **things** that own it.

-Neighbours of a relationship concept are the **things** that play a role in it.
+Neighbours of a relation concept are the **things** that play a role in it.

 <div class="note">
 [Note]